zhrssh/sci-template/README.md

 ## How to use this toolkit

+_Note: This package already includes tensorflow and scikit-learn_
 _Note: This package is created using Windows 10 operating system._

 1. Make sure to install Anaconda or Miniconda before using this toolkit.
 You can install either of them at [this link](https://www.anaconda.com/).